kkchau/Genome-Annotation-Table/README.md

 * Null fields (no hit) must have marker "NULL" (case-sensitive)

+* Raw alignment files must be organized into their own folders for each tool; filename must be <protein\_id>_anything.txt.
+E.g. BLAST/ABO10513_raw.txt

 * Annotations must have header in form

 | Sequence | BLAST | Pfam | Prosite | ALL\_OTHER\_ANNOTATIONS | Comments |